Azhovan/rigging/README.md

     WithSource(sourcefile.New("config.yaml", sourcefile.Options{})).
     WithSource(sourceenv.New(sourceenv.Options{Prefix: "APP_"})).
     Load(ctx)
-// Type-safe: cfg.Database.Host is a string, not interface{}
+// Type-safe: cfg.Database.Port is an int, guaranteed by compiler
-// Observable: Know exactly where each value came from
+// Observable: Track where Database.Host came from (file vs env)
-// Policy-driven: Validation rules enforced at load time
+// Policy-driven: Port validated to be within 1024-65535 range
 ```

 ## Why Rigging?